All Episodes

 Here's Obama, January of 2009.

-Middle class Americans have been working harder, yet not enjoying their fair share of the fruits of a growing economy.
+Middle-class Americans have been working harder, yet not enjoying their fair share of the fruits of a growing economy.

-Here's Obama in Osawatomi, Kansas, last December.
+Here's Obama in Osawatomi, Kansas last December.

 Over the last few decades, the rungs on the ladder of opportunity have grown farther and farther apart, and the middle class has shrunk.

-What drags our entire economy down is when the benefits of economic growth and productivity go only to the few, which is what's been happening for over a decade now.
+Obama, this week, what drags our entire economy down is when the benefits of economic growth and productivity go only to the few, which is what's been happening for over a decade now.

 Yet over that same period, GDP per person rose 67%.